World War II newspapers

 on the Germans’ fantastic air raid on the petroleum refineries;

-that the front is now on German soil;
+That the front is now on German soil;

 In this paper you will read …